rafael-alpas/Big-Data-Streaming/README.md

 ## 📌 Project Overview
 This project demonstrates a real-time data engineering pipeline.
 It simulates a high-velocity data source (Producer) that streams messages through **Apache Kafka**, processes them via **Apache Spark Structured Streaming**, and persists the final state into an **Apache Cassandra** NoSQL database.

-*Note: The source code is restricted due to MAPUA University academic integrity requirements.
-This repository serves as a technical showcase and documentation of the architecture.*
+*Note: This repository serves as a technical showcase and documentation of the architecture.
+The source code is passed as a major project at MAPUA University*

 ### 📺 Project Demo
 > **[Click here to watch the demo on YouTube](https://youtu.be/vA0sU4RtFNQ)**